Tribunal members

 Lord Justice Singh was called to the Bar in 1989 and practised at the Bar from 1990 to 2011.
 He was on the Attorney General’s Panels of Junior Counsel to the Crown from 1992 to 2002.
 He was also additional Junior Counsel to the Inland Revenue from 1997 to 2002.
 He was appointed Queen’s Counsel in 2002 and Chaired the Administrative Law Bar Association from 2006 to 2008.

-He was a visiting Professor of Law at the London School of Economics from 2003 to 2009 and has been an Honorary Professor of Law at Nottingham University since 2007 and a Visiting Fellow, Lady Margaret Hall, Oxford since 2016.
+He was a visiting Professor of Law at the London School of Economics from 2003 to 2009 and a Visiting Fellow, Lady Margaret Hall, Oxford from 2016 to 2019; and has been an Honorary Professor of Law at Nottingham University since 2007.

 He returned to practice as a solicitor advocate in 2007 joining Dundas & Wilson, Solicitors as a Consultant and Head of Public Law.
-He was appointed a Privy Counsellor in 2000.
+Lord Boyd was appointed a Privy Counsellor in 2000.
 He became a Life Peer in 2006.

 Lady Carmichael